• Skip to primary navigation

 Expert Tips and Recipe FAQs

-1. Store-bought fillings are a great option, but if you want to make your own fillings, check out my recipe for lekvar or poppy seed filling.
+1. Store-bought fillings are a great option, but if you want to make your own fillings, check out my recipe for prune lekvar, poppy seed filling or apricot butter.

 2. Be sure to chill your dough before working with it.
 If it becomes too warm while rolling and cutting out your circles, just pop it in the fridge for a few minutes.